 You can begin your revenue operations efforts with your RevOps team assembled and your technology stack in play.
-The last step is to track now, measure, and adjust your approach on an ongoing basis.
-You’ll need to keep an eye on the important metrics we discuss below.
+The last step is to track now, measure, and adjust your approach continuously.
+You’ll need to monitor the important metrics we discuss below.

 Important Revenue Operations Metrics